-After self-clean, the oven may take about one hour to cool and unlock.
+After self-clean, the oven may take about one hour cool and unlock.
 A Hot message will display during this period.
-After cooling, the DOOR lock will flash and disappear indicating that the door has unlocked and the oven may be used for normal operation.
-Stand to the side of the oven when opening the oven door after a CLEAN.
+After cooling, the DOOR lock icon will flash and disappear indicating that the door has unlocked and the oven may be used for normal cooking.

-CARE AND CLEANING
+40 CARE AND CLEANING